 To coin the Law Society’s phrase #useaprofessional.

 Hart Reade Solicitors is a full-service law firm with offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold a Lexcel accreditation from the Law Society of England and Wales and are a member of Solicitors for the Elderly.
+We hold a Lexcel accreditation from the Law Society of England and Wales and are a member of The Association of Lifetime Lawyers.
 To make an appointment with one of our private client solicitors, please phone our office on 01323 727 321.